 Let’s walk through the three kitchens that I snapped:

-Huge window with no uppers or shelves
+Black Kitchen Design with a huge window and no uppers or shelves

 Notice, the focal point of this kitchen is the huge window that is almost as low as the countertop.